yavuzCodiin/yavuzcodiin.github.io/about.md

 permalink: /about/
 ---

-### Purpose

-This site is an archive of my exploration into machine learning/deep learning and robotics which includes my notes, learning journey, research, projects etc.
+This site is all about me and my journey.
+You'll find my notes, thoughts, learning experiences, research, and projects here.